kursatkara/qiskit-fall-fest-2025/challenges/challenge_01.md

 Implement and visualize single-qubit states using Qiskit.

 ## 📝 Instructions
-1. Open the related Colab notebook for this session.
+1. Open the related Colab notebook [challange_01.ipynb](https://colab.research.google.com/github/kursatkara/qiskit-fall-fest-2025/blob/master/challenges/challange_01.ipynb)
 2. Complete the exercise(s) described during the session.
 3. Save your solution notebook and upload it (or share a Colab link).
-4. Post your submission in the designated platform (e.g., GitHub issue, Google Form, or LMS).
+4. Post your submission in the GitHub issue.

 ## ✅ Submission Format
 - File: `challenge_01_solution.ipynb`